 1. Prepare your passport and boarding pass for inspection at the gate.

-2. Place your liquids, aerosols and gels in the tray.
+2. Remove your liquids, aerosols and gels from the bag and place them separately in the tray.

 4. Remove your outer wear (e.g. jacket, sweater, coat), hat and high-cut footwear.